krzwid/COVID-19-Simulator/README.md

     - probabilityOfDeath (each day there is drawn randomly whether patient is dead or not)
     - probabilityOfInfection (each 30 minutes of simulation there is drawn randomly whether patient has been infected or not)

+Application is easy to develop thanks to possibility of adding new strategies of working hospital and spreading COVID-19.

 ## Sample results of simulation

 ### Sample setup
 - numberOfFloors=50